18 Filipino Beliefs When Building Their Homes

 - Doors inside the house should not face parallel to the door facing outdoors so the flow of luck through the house continues.

-- Do not reduce a two-storey house into a single storey structure because it will cut short the lives of the house residents.
+- Do not reduce a two-story house into a single-story structure because it will cut short the lives of the house residents.

 - Never use 13 as a house number.

 - An auspicious start to a new home can be achieved if you move into your new home no later than six in the morning during the new moon.
 This will ensure fortune in your new home.